getfem/getfem/doc/sphinx/source/userdoc/bfem.rst

 * The element level: one finite element method per element.
 It is possible to mix the dimensions of the elements and the property to be vectorial or scalar.

-* The optional vectorization (the qdim in getfem jargon, see `vocabulary`_).
-For instance to represent a displacement field in continuum mechanics.
+* The optional vectorization/tensorization (the qdim in getfem jargon, see `vocabulary`_).
+For instance to represent a displacement or a tensor field in continuum mechanics.
 Scalar elements are used componentwise.
-Note that you can mix some intrinsic vectorial elements (Raviart-Thomas element for instance) which will not be vectorized and some scalar element which will be.
+Note that you can mix some intrinsic vectorial elements (Raviart-Thomas element for instance) which will not be vectorized and scalar elements which will be.

 * (|gf| version 4.0) The optional additional linear transformation (reduction) of the degrees of freedom.
 It will consist in giving two matrices, the reduction